Oral–Systemic Health

 Pregnancy & Maternal Health

-Safe, routine dental care during pregnancy supports nutrition, comfort, and infection control.
+Dental care is safe during pregnancy.
+A healthy mouth supports nutrition, comfort and infection control.
 Integrated care pathways and counseling can reduce missed opportunities for prevention.
 These resources explore how collaborative models improve access for expecting parents and strengthen dental–medical integration in maternal care.

 Integration & Prevention